 How to start an online church, how to set up online giving for your church, how to stream church service online and all things church online

+Online church is a new and intuitive way to widen the church community.
 A framework to help churches identify where digital church fits with respect to their traditional church.
 An exercise to help question and define the assumptions about where a church is, and where it would like to go.

-A breakdown of the top five benefits of having an online church service.
+An online church service makes it possible for people to attend church regardless of their location.
+Here's breakdown of the top five benefits of having an online church service.

 May is going to be a big month of releases!
 Since our exit from beta in April, we are excited to be focusing on some long-requested features.
 Here's what we're shipping this month...

+An Interactive church service is an engaging and participatory service that encourages fostering community.
 The interaction that people generally experienced in pre-Covid days was with each other, not with the people up front.
 That is the interactivity that is sorely missed online.

+An Online Church service is a service held completely online.
 A summary of streaming solutions, including how broadly they distribute their feed, tools for interaction and engagement, church-specific features, engagement analytics, and cost.

 Do you want to know how to engage people online?
 Angie and Angela are experts!